The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Complements

-\begin{remark} {\rm Note that for the same reason as in Example~\ref{absirrloc}, the locus whose points $x$ parameterize the absolutely irreducible $D(x)$ is an admissible (Zariski) open subset.
-In particular, the subfunctor $\TE^{\rm an, irr} \subset \TE^{\rm an}$, parameterizing determinants $D \in \TE^{\rm an}(Y)$ whose evaluation at each closed point of $Y$ is absolutely irreducible, is representable by the rigid analytic space $X^{\rm irr}$.} \end{remark}
+For the same reason as in Example~\ref{absirrloc}, the locus whose points $x$ parameterize the absolutely irreducible $D(x)$ is an admissible (Zariski) open subset.
+In particular, the subfunctor $\TE^{\rm an, irr} \subset \TE^{\rm an}$, parameterizing determinants $D \in \TE^{\rm an}(Y)$ whose evaluation at each closed point of $Y$ is absolutely irreducible, is representable by the rigid analytic space $X^{\rm irr}$.\ps